Loading...

 OR

-• A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal (provide with application submission)
+• A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal (include with application submission)

-• 25 acres of land or more, assessed as ‘Farm’, as indicated by the most current Municipal Property Assessment Notice or Municipal Tax Bill (provide with application submission)
+• 25 acres of land or more, assessed as ‘Farm’, as indicated by the most current Municipal Property Assessment Notice or Municipal Tax Bill in the name of the farm business (include with application submission)

 • OR

-• An income exemption from the Farm Property Class Tax Rate Program (provided with application submission)
+• An income exemption from the Farm Property Class Tax Rate Program in the name of the farm business (include with application submission)

-• Have a valid and up-to-date Premises Identification (PID)For information about the Provincial Premises Registry, what you need to register a premises, or how and when to update your PID, visit About the Provincial Premises Registry · REGISTRY (ontariopid.com) Number for the farm property where the proposed project will be completed.
-Note that PID Numbers must be kept up to date.
+Applicants must also have a valid Premises Identification (PID)For information about the Provincial Premises Registry, what you need to register a premises, or how and when to update your PID, visit About the Provincial Premises Registry · REGISTRY (ontariopid.com) Number for the farm property where the proposed project will be completed.
+PID Numbers must be kept up to date.
 To update or obtain a PID Number, visit www.ontariopid.com or call 1-888-247-4999.

 • Qualified, third-party consultant (e.g., CCA, P.Ag.) fees to develop a cover crop plan.
 A copy of the completed plan must be included with the claim submission

-• Costs for implementing a practice new to the acres being applied for, to plant or intercrop cover crops to be left undisturbed over winter.
-The crop cannot be chemically or physically terminated in the fall or winter.
-A practice that is new to the acres being applied for can include planting cover crops to be left over-winter either for the first time or where they have previously been terminated or harvested in the fall.
-Approved projects must result in a planted cover crop in 2023.
-Costs may include:
+• Costs for implementing a cover cropping practice that is new to the acres being applied for.
+To be eligible, the crop cannot be chemically or physically terminated in the fall or winter.
+A practice that is new to the acres being applied for can include:

 • Seed costs (must be purchased from a supplier who is at arm’s length (e.g., unrelated) to the farm business)